Armbian Linux build framework generates custom Debian or Ubuntu image for x86, aarch64, riscv64 & armhf

 Purpose of This Repository

-The Armbian Linux Build Framework creates minimal, efficient, and fully customizable operating system images based on Debian or Ubuntu.
-It is designed specifically for low-resource single board computers (SBCs) and other embedded devices.
+The Armbian Linux Build Framework creates customizable OS images based on Debian or Ubuntu for single-board computers (SBCs) and embedded devices.

-The framework supports native, cross, and containerized builds for multiple architectures (x86_64, aarch64, armhf, riscv64), and is suitable for development, testing, production deployment, or automation pipelines.
+The framework supports native, cross, and containerized builds for multiple architectures (x86_64, aarch64, armhf, riscv64) and is suitable for development, testing, production, or automation.

 Quick Start